How Ornithopters Fly

 The handbook was translated in French by Jean-Louis Solignac.
 With his knowledge as an aerodynamics expert and with his experience he has contributed a lot to the improvement of the handbook.

-Jean-Louis Solignac, Maître de
+Jean-Louis Solignac, Maître de Recherche,

 acted as deputy head of the department

-2. Calculating flapping wings
+2. Calculation of flapping wings

-under the precondition of quasi-stationary conditions
+under the precondition of quasi-stationary

 The equations presented in the handbook are used in several calculating tools.
 Thereby underlies the following method of calculation.

-First, the flapping wing is theoretically devided into stripes with a very small span.
+First, the flapping wing is theoretically divided into stripes with a very small span.
 Then, for each of these wing sections the aerodynamic forces are calculated under stationary or constant oncoming airflow conditions.
 Their sum results from a numerical integration over the whole wing span.